This is the 41st in a series of posts on the Fujifilm GFX-50S. The series starts here.

 I did a series of informal tests comparing the Sony a7RII with the Otus 55 against the Fujifilm GFX 50s and the Otus 85.
 In highly magnified images, the GFX had better resolution and quality.

 But we don’t take pictures to look at tiny sections on computer screens, do we?
-So, the question on the floor today is how large do you have to print to see any difference?
+So, the question on the floor today is how large do you have to print to see much difference?

 Here’s the way that the GFX looked at the scene: